AmbarishKapil/eg-be-assignment/README.md

 This documentation provides a basic overview and setup instructions for the Invoice Management System.
 For more detailed information, refer to the source code and comments within the project files.
 ```

-This updated `README.md` file now includes all four API endpoints, a JUnit test for `InvoiceDTO`, and information about using `@JsonView` to reuse `InvoiceDTO`.